Changing Lives Through Kindness

 Our volunteers spend thousands of hours each month maintaining our operations so that we can continue to help more needy and homeless animals.
-Working shifts at the shelter, fundraising, or transporting animals are just a few examples of ways our volunteers make a difference.
+Working shifts at the shelter, fundraising or transporting animals are just a few examples of the ways our volunteers make a difference.

 Our Most Needed Items